Aliases for IFNL3 Gene

 GeneCards Summary for IFNL3 Gene

 IFNL3 (Interferon, Lambda 3) is a Protein Coding gene.
 Diseases associated with IFNL3 include hepatitis c virus and ifnl3-related altered drug metabolism.
-Among its related pathways are Toll-Like receptor Signaling Pathways and PEDF Induced Signaling.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and cytokine activity.
 An important paralog of this gene is IFNL2.

 UniProtKB/Swiss-Prot for IFNL3 Gene